axferGit/os/README.md

 * ISR : ```0x01``` : No interrupt is pending
 * MCR : ```0x08``` : Gobal interrupts enabled
 * LSR : ```0x60``` : Transmitter empty and THR empty

+# TASKS
+* Allocate a stack for the CPU
+  * Where ?
+  * entry code to set up the sp
+* Interruption handling for the uart
+  * Enable interrupts
+  * set trap vector
+  * Dev code for trap handling